abstract-machine-learning/saver/README.md

     make install
 The executable file will be available under `saver/bin/saver`.

 Every piece of code is documented using [Doxygen](http://www.doxygen.nl/).
-If you wish to generate the documentation pages (HTML), run:
+If you have Doxygen installed and wish to generate the documentation pages (HTML), run:

     cd saver/src
     make doc
+Documentation will be available under `saver/doc/html/index.html`.

 ## Usage
 Run `saver` without arguments for a quick online help message.
 Full syntax is: